Serine protease HTRA2, mitochondrial: Function

 The high-temperature requirement (HtrA) family are conserved evolutionarily and these oligomeric serine proteases has been classified in family S1B of the PA protease clan in the MEROPS protease database.
 The protease activity of the HtrA member HtrA2/Omi is required for mitochondrial homeostasis in mice and humans and inactivating mutations associated with neurodegenerative disorders such as Parkinson's disease.
 Moreover, HtrA2/Omi is released in the cytosol from the mitochondria during apoptosis and uses its four most N-terminal amino acids to mimic a caspase and be recruited by inhibitor of apoptosis protein (IAP) caspase inhibitors such as XIAP and CIAP1/2.
 Once bound, the serine protease cleaves the IAP, reducing the cell's inhibition to caspase activation.
 In summary, HTRA2/Omi contributes to apoptosis through both caspase-dependent and -independent pathways.

 Clinical significance

 The members of the HtrA family of proteases have been shown playing critical roles in cell physiology and being involved in several pathological processes including cancer and neurodegenerative disease.
-Strong evidences supported of HtrA2's involvement in oncogenesis.
+Strong evidences supported HtrA2's involvement in oncogenesis.
 This protein is widely expressed in a variety of cancer cell lines, Analysis of biopsy samples showed changes in expression of HtrA2 in cancer tissues compared with normal tissues.

 HtrA2 has recently been identified as a gene related to Parkinson's disease.
 Mutations in Htra2 have been found in patients with Parkinson's disease.
 Additionally, mice lacking HtrA2 have a parkinsonian phenotype.
 This suggests that HtrA2 is linked to Parkinson's disease progression in humans and mice.